-Meet our Alumni of the Month: John Connet!
-He graduated in 1992 with a Bachelor of Science Degree in Political Science with a minor in Geography and Regional Planning.
+Meet our Alumni of the Month: Jim Beddingfield!
+He graduated from WCU in Summer 1987 with Bachelor of Science in Mathematics.

 Among the recent contributions to the campaign is an anonymous estate gift of $1 million to go toward student scholarships.

 Western Carolina University’s “Lead the Way” comprehensive fundraising campaign climbed ever closer to hitting its goal of $60 million as a surge of year-end giving pushed the total raised to date to $58.7 million.
 Among the recent contributions to the campaign is an anonymous estate gift of $1 million to go toward student scholarships, which is the top priority of “Lead the Way: A Campaign Inspired by the Belcher Years.”
 The campaign is scheduled to come to a close this spring.

 With a new doctorate under her belt and her dream job at Western Carolina University in hand, Hollye Moss jumped right in – and promptly started to sink.
 No longer distracted by a dissertation, Moss realized something was lacking: her teaching skills.

 As a senior at Forest View High School in Gastonia, Marcy Sammons had her eye on Western Carolina University.
 She'd heard good things about WCU's College of Business, but perhaps even more importantly, WCU had the best Marching Band in the state and one of the best in the nation.
 Sammons led the Color Guard at Forest View, and she'd heard stories about WCU's 2014 trip to march in the Macy's Day Parade.
 She was a high school junior at the time.
 But when senior year rolled around, the cost of a four-year university simply wasn't an option for Sammons or her family.
 She was going to need to borrow the money she would need to attend school, and the thought of finishing a marketing degree with significant college debt was overwhelming.